kubedb/docs/docs/setup/monitoring/prometheus-operator.md

 ### Deploy New Prometheus Server

 If you don't have any existing Prometheus server running, you have to create a Prometheus crd.
-CoreOS prometheus operator will deploy respective Prometheus server automatically.
+Prometheus operator will deploy respective Prometheus server automatically.

 **Create RBAC:**